sergeyvi4ev/react-sql-agents/README.md

 # react-sql-agents
 Repository for PhD Dissertation experiments

-This repository contains the implementation and resources for the paper "Reasoning capabilities of large language models on information extracted from databases using Text-to-SQL".
+This repository also contains the implementation and resources for the paper "Reasoning capabilities of large language models on information extracted from databases using Text-to-SQL".

 The paper can be accessed [here](https://pubs.aip.org/aip/acp/article-abstract/3182/1/020003/3341136/Reasoning-capabilities-of-large-language-models-on?redirectedFrom=fulltext).